redhat-nfvpe/toad/README.md

     (To restart them)
     $ docker-compose restart

-The following commands deletes container.
+The following commands delete the containers.

     $ docker-compose down